Press "Enter" to skip to content

 In other words, if you rewrite your snippet to appeal better to searchers, more of them will click.

-So, how do you rewrite your snippet to get more clicks?
+So, how do you rewrite your snippet to get more clicks for higher ranking posts?

 In the keyword table, click on the Position label twice to sort by your highest-ranking to lowest-ranking keywords.